christophe-gouel/RECS/README.md

 Dependencies
 ============

-* Matlab R2009b or later.
+* MATLAB R2009b or later.
 * [CompEcon toolbox](http://www4.ncsu.edu/~pfackler/compecon/).
 RECS depends on
   the CompEcon toolbox for many programs (especially with respect to interpolation).
 Please follow CompEcon installation instructions and do not